GoogleCloudPlatform/policyscanner/README.md

        Only used when running the pipeline on Google Cloud.

 4. Deploy the app.
   1. If haven't already, install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads).
-Authenticate with Google Cloud by running
-     `gcloud auth login` on your computer.
+  2. Authenticate with Google Cloud by running `gcloud auth login`.
      Make sure you login with the same account that you created the project under.
-  2. Once you are logged in, you can deploy the app to App Engine by navigating to the root of the git directory and running `mvn appengine:update`.
+  3. Once you are logged in, you can deploy the app to App Engine by navigating to the root of the git directory and running `mvn appengine:update`.
-  3. Once the app has deployed, you can point your browser to [https://<YOUR_PROJECT_ID>.appspot.com/check\_states]() to see the result of executing the scanner on your organization's projects.
+  4. Once the app has deployed, you can point your browser to [https://<YOUR_PROJECT_ID>.appspot.com/check\_states]() to see the result of executing the scanner on your organization's projects.